jzenkner/AbstractBeam/README.md

 In this research project, we aim to reduce the search space blowup in Program Synthesis.
 For this purpose, we train a neural model to learn a search policy for bottom-up execution-guided program synthesis and extend it using DSL Enhancement.

-To cite this work, you can use the following BibTeX entry:

 ## Setup